-Thank you again for your submission regarding the 60-day lock that is imposed on domain transfers after the contact details are changed.
-For these reasons, the ICANN organization is unable to remove the lock on your domain name and/or to unilaterally create a method for domain name owners to validate their identity and remove the lock.
+Thank you again for your submission regarding the 60-day lock that is imposed on domain transfers after a domain name is registered or when certain contact details are changed.
+For these reasons, the ICANN org does not have the authority to amend the Transfer Policy as you've suggested.
 Although ICANN cannot fulfill your request, I hope this information was useful to you.